 - In 7th and 8th grades, students continue to practice writing creatively, but the emphasis of more extensive writing projects is on argument.
-Students learn to develop thesis statements and to construct supporting arguments, all the while continuing grammatical study through sentence diagramming and focused study on finer points of English syntax.
+Students develop thesis statements and construct supporting arguments, all the while continuing grammatical study through sentence diagramming and focused study on finer points of English syntax.

 In 6th and 8th grades, students construct a research paper that corresponds with their science fair projects, while in 7th grade students research, write, and present a persuasive argument on an historical figure.
 Middle school teachers collaborate to ensure that significant writing assignments are woven into the activities of most areas of study.
 For example, in tech class, students may compose narrative or argument to accompany video projects or presentations produced through technological means.

 Beginning in 6th grade, students may elect to follow a grade-level math track or to enroll in an accelerated track.
 On both tracks, teachers seek to develop depth of knowledge and a solid understanding of mathematical concepts so that students are poised to excel in honors- and advanced-level high school math courses.

 Grade-level track: On this track, 6th and 7th-grade students survey algebra and geometry concepts.
 In 8th grade, students do pre-algebra.
 Students on this track will be on-track to enroll in honors algebra in high school, something most RCLS graduates do.